-The National Water Week took place from 14 to 22 March 2016 under the theme "Water for People, Water by People", which also coincides with World Water Day and National Human Rights Day.
-The theme was people-centred and was adopted from the International theme for World Water Day 2016.
+The National Water Week will take place from 19 to 23 March 2018 under the theme "Access to safe water by 2030 - possible through nature", which also coincide with World Water Day and National Human Rights Day.
+The theme was adopted In line with Millennium Development Goals and also in line with the International theme for World Water Day 2018, which is "Nature for Water".